bhftbootcamp/CryptoExchangeAPIs.jl/docs/src/pages/docs_miniguide.md

 ## [New exchange](@id new_exchange)

 When adding a new exchange to the package, you need to make the following changes:

+---

-- In the `Supported Exchange APIs` table in the README.md you need to add a new row with links to relevant resources:
+In the [`Supported Exchange APIs`](https://github.com/bhftbootcamp/CryptoAPIs.jl/blob/master/README.md#supported-exchange-apis) table in the README.md you need to add a new row with links to relevant resources:
 ```html
 ...
 <tr>